 The 3-2-1 rule works wonders: No food 3 hours before bed (prevents acid reflux that worsens with hormonal changes), no liquids 2 hours before bed (reduces nighttime bathroom trips), no screens 1 hour before bed (protects melatonin production).
 Replace evening scrolling with reading, gentle stretching, or journaling.

 If night sweats wake you, don’t just lie there frustrated.
-Get up, change your clothes if needed, do some gentle stretches, sip cool water, then return to bed.
+Get up, change your clothes if needed, do some gentle stretches, sip cool water, and return to bed.
 Fighting wakefulness creates anxiety around sleep, making the problem worse.

 What you eat directly impacts how you feel during the hardest stage of menopause.
 Let me be specific about what helps.

 Certain foods deserve special mention.
 Flaxseeds contain lignans that may help with hot flashes.
 Grind them fresh and add a tablespoon to your morning smoothie or yogurt.
-Soy foods (edamame, tofu, tempeh) contain phytoestrogens that some women find helpful.
+Soy foods (edamame, tofu, tempeh) contain phytoestrogens that some women find.
 Cold-water fatty fish (salmon, sardines, mackerel) provide omega-3s that support mood and reduce inflammation.

 What to minimize: Refined sugars and simple carbs cause blood sugar spikes and crashes that worsen mood swings and energy fluctuations.
 Alcohol, especially in the evening, disrupts sleep quality even if it helps you fall asleep initially.
 Excessive caffeine intensifies anxiety and triggers hot flashes in many women.